What is it like to move to and live in Prague? To start a new life in a foreign country?

 Home town: Reigate, Surrey, United Kingdom

 In 2011 he was offered a role in his company in Prague.
-We stayed together long distance for over a year and a half before I made the leap and joined him in Prague in February of 2013.”
+We stayed together long distance for over a year and a half before I made the leap and joined him to live in Prague in February of 2013.”

-Why did you move to Prague?
+Why Did You Move to Prague?

 “My husband’s job required him to move to Prague and since we had heard nothing but good things about this city (and it is a beautiful city) we decided to move.”

-You could say the biggest positive about Prague is its standard of living.
+You could say the biggest positive about life in Prague is its standard of living.
 In London our lives revolved around traveling to work (constant delays made that a daily mission), working, shopping, chores, and sleeping.
 The high costs of living meant we had hardly any money to enjoy ourselves (or the time for that matter).

 Its location in the center of Europe means we can easily visit so many countries in Europe within a short drive or train ride away which is something that isn’t as easy in the UK.”

 Even as EU nationals, the amount of paperwork you have to do to live here is immense.
-You have to register at the foreign police upon arrival, and ironically you’ll need a translator to help you.
+You have to register at the foreign police upon arrival, and you’ll need a translator to help you.
 Getting any official documents approved or signed is an uphill battle.
 Dealing with anything or anyone state related will likely cause you to pull your hair out.
 It’s insane!

 Also, customer service (or the lack of) remains one of my biggest negatives.
 Don’t expect service with a smile.
 Instead expect stern looks, a lot of huffing and puffing and frowning if you ask for anything that requires any effort on their behalf.
 Although it is getting better (it has improved somewhat since I moved here in 2013), it can certainly dampen your mood.”

-“Eating out!
 When we lived in London we hardly ate out at all.
 It was always way too expensive or the best places had to be booked so far in advance.
 It was also a struggle to get friends coordinated as everyone was always so busy.

-But in all honesty, the Old Town and Mala Strana neighborhoud are two of my favorite places to hang out.
+But in all honesty, the Old Town and Mala Strana neighborhood are two of my favorite places to hang out.
 I love taking walks through there early mornings or late evenings when there are fewer tourists.

-Any tips for moving to / living in Prague?
+Any Tips for Moving to / Living in Prague?

 The center is pretty expensive but there are some really lovely neighborhoods within 5-10 minutes of the center that are great.
-Vinohrady and Zizkov are favorites with expats, however, Vysehrad, Karlin and Holesvice are becoming really popular now too.
+Vinohrady and Zizkov are favorites with expats in Prague, however, Vysehrad, Karlin and Holesvice are becoming really popular too.